 It can involve students working either individually on tasks to clarify and internalise their understanding of course content or with others on collaborative activities that motivate each others learning and reflect on different peer perspectives.

-If you would like some advice or guidance on the Learning Spaces or any of the content on this page, please contact us.
+If you would like advice or guidance on the Learning Spaces or any of the content on this page, please contact us.

 The Pedagogy, Space and Technology Model